jazzc001/boris-bike/README.md

-# boris-bike project
+# Boris-bike Challenge
+  This is a challenge exercise in Makers Academy on week one.
 In the project, it is a software in which it allows bike user and maintainer to use, manage and replace the bike in different docking stations.

 # Motivation
 Through out this project, I have learnt several basic concepts of Object oriented programming.